A Self-Adaptive Penalty Method for Integrating Prior Knowledge Constraints into Neural ODEs

 \section{Numerical Experiments}

-To assess the effectiveness of using the self-adaptive penalty algorithm for Neural ODEs, three synthetic datasets describing natural systems with prior knowledge constraints were used.
-Namely, the World Population Growth (WPG) \cite{coelho_population_2023}, Chemical Reaction (CR) \cite{coelho_chemical_2023}, and Damped Harmonic Oscillator (DHO) \cite{coelho_oscillator_2023}.
-Note that the selected datasets were chosen because they contained valuable information regarding the constraints of the system, which is typically not readily available.
-Three distinct experiments were carried out to test and validate the models trained using the proposed approach: (a) reconstructing the data, where the same dataset was used for both training and testing, (b) extrapolating to a longer time horizon, where the model was tested on a larger time interval, (c) completion, where the test set had a different sampling frequency in the same time interval.
+To assess the effectiveness of using the self-adaptive penalty algorithm for Neural ODEs, three datasets describing natural systems with prior knowledge constraints were used.
+Namely, the World Population Growth (WPG) \cite{coelho_population_2023}, Chemical Reaction (CR) \cite{coelho_chemical_2023}, and the newly developed Damped Harmonic Oscillator (DHO) \cite{coelho_oscillator_2023}, see Appendix \ref{app:DHO}.
+Three distinct experiments were carried out to test and validate the models trained using the proposed approach:

+\begin{itemize} \item \textbf{reconstruction:} where the same dataset was used for both training and testing.
+The objective was to assess the model's ability to accurately reproduce the input patterns.
+By using the same dataset for testing, it allowed for a direct comparison between the original data and the reconstructed data generated

+\item \textbf{extrapolation:} where the model was tested on a larger time interval.
+At this experiment the trained models were put to the test by extrapolating their predictions to a larger time interval than what was encountered during the training phase.
+This task aimed to assess the models' generalisation capabilities beyond the temporal scope of the original dataset.
+By evaluating the accuracy and stability of predictions in this extended time horizon, we could determine the models' robustness in forecasting data beyond their training time interval.

+\item \textbf{completion:} where the test set had a different sampling frequency in the same time interval.
+This experiment closely resembles real-world scenarios where data is irregularly or sparsely sampled.
+By assessing the models' ability to handle varying data densities and still provide accurate predictions, we could ascertain their adaptability to practical data collection settings. \end{itemize}

 As a form of comparison, we consider a \emph{vanilla} Neural ODE (a traditional Neural ODE without incorporating constraints) and a Neural ODE with a quadratic penalty function, using three different $\mu$ values ($\mu=1, 10, 100$) to demonstrate the influence of $\mu$ on the model's performance, which serve as our baselines.
 The assessment of the models was based on the Mean Squared Error (MSE) and mean total constraints violation $P$.